cynex0/cpp-passman/README.md

 ## Installation
 ### Prerequisites
 **__This project uses OpenSSL.
-Make sure OpenSSL is installed on your system before running Passman.__**

-Recommended version: **3.1**
+Make sure OpenSSL is installed on your system before running Passman.__** Recommended version: **3.1**

-For installation instructions refer to OpenSSL repository: https://github.com/openssl/openssl

-Installers for Windows available here: https://slproweb.com/products/Win32OpenSSL.html :wink:
+Installers for __Windows__ available here: https://slproweb.com/products/Win32OpenSSL.html :wink:

-On Linux, the correct version can be installed using:
+On __Linux__, the correct version of OpenSSL can be installed using:
    ```shell
    sudo apt-get install libssl-dev
    ```

+For further installation instructions please refer to OpenSSL repository: https://github.com/openssl/openssl

 You will also need:
 - A C++ compiler (e.g., GCC or Clang)